 "A working program is of psychological interest only if it is based on general explanatory principles about the way the mind works."
-[7]
+(Garnham, 1989)

 In other words, not all computational architectures are acceptable as models of human cognition.
 The general defence of this position is usually presented by cognitive psychologists using the analogy of chess-playing.
 The search strategy used by machine chess programs is generally accepted to be different to how humans play.
 From this example of how machines play a mathematical game, we are meant to infer that how machines process human language is equally invalid.
-As to which aspects of LVCSR architectures are most objectionable, the only commentators I have found refer to the use of Hidden Markov Models (HMMs) [17].
+As to which aspects of LVCSR architectures are most objectionable, the only commentators I have found refer to the use of Hidden Markov Models (HMMs) (Massaro, 1996).
 HMMs are seen as too general a mechanism, with too many free parameters to be the basis for a parsimonious account of cognition.
-We shall simply note for now that HMMs can be replaced quite satisfactorily with a connectionist model providing that the output phone probabilities are similar.
+We shall simply note for now that HMMs are just a mechanism to deliver a table of phone probabilities against time: a mechanism that can be replaced quite satisfactorily with a connectionist model (Hochberg et al, 1995) that is fundamentally no different from TRACE.